Mustang Coaching Staff

 Head Coach David Nash

-The 2014-15 academic year marks the 12th season in David Nash's tenure as head coach of the Mustangs' cross country and track & field teams.
+The 2017-18 academic year will mark the 15th season in David Nash's tenure as head coach of the Mustangs' track & field and cross country teams.
 During that time the Mustangs have made significant competitive strides at both the conference and national levels.

-Nash was named the 2012 Hauff Mid-America Sports/GPAC Men's Indoor Track & Field Co-Coach of the Year after the Mustangs finished third in the team standings at the 2012 GPAC Indoor Track & Field Championships for their highest finish ever at the conference championships.
-He also received GPAC Indoor Co-Coach of the Year honors in 2013 when the Mustangs moved up to second place at the GPAC Indoor Championships.
-He was named the 2009 Hauff Mid-America Sports/GPAC Co-Women's Indoor Coach of the Year after he led the Mustangs to a fourth place finish at the GPAC Indoor Championships for their highest finish ever at the conference meet.
+Nash was named the 2013 Hauff Mid-America Sports/GPAC Men’s Indoor Track & Field Co-Coach of the Year after the Mustangs finished second at the 2013 GPAC Indoor Track & Field Championships for their highest finish ever at the conference championships.
+He was also the 2012 GPAC Men’s Indoor Track & Field Coach of the Year after the Mustangs finished third at the conference meet for their previous best league finish.
+Nash was named the 2009 GPAC Women’s Indoor Track & Field Co-Coach of the Year after the Mustangs finished fourth at the GPAC Indoor Championships for their highest finish ever at the conference meet.

 Nash, a 1990 Morningside graduate, was previously the head boy's and girl's cross country coach and an assistant track coach at Sioux City West High School.

 As a collegian, Nash was one of the most successful middle distance runners in Morningside history.
 He earned All-America honors in the 800-meters as a senior.
 Nash set Morningside indoor records in the 1500-meters (3:58.30) and mile (4:15.30) and outdoor records in the 800-meters (1:51.03) and 1500-meters (3:57.50).
 Nash was also part of school-record setting relay teams in the outdoor 4x800-meters (7:44.32) and the indoor 4x800-meters (7:50.64).
 He was inducted into Morningside's M-Club Hall of Fame in 2010.